threeal/assertion-cmake/README.md

 assert_fatal_error(
   CALL throw_fatal_error "some message"
-  EXPECT_MESSAGE "some message")
+  EXPECT_MESSAGE STREQUAL "some message")
 ```

-The above example asserts whether the call to `throw_fatal_error("some message")` throws a fatal error message that matches `some message`.
+The above example asserts whether the call to `throw_fatal_error("some message")` throws a fatal error message equal to `some message`.
 If it somehow does not capture any fatal error message, it will throw the following fatal error message:

 ```
-expected to receive a fatal error message that matches: some message
+expected to receive a fatal error message
 ```

 ### `assert_execute_process`